Lanelater fuscipes

 Lanelater fuscipes is a species of click beetle belonging to the family Elateridae subfamily Agrypninae.

 Description

 Lanelater fuscipes can reach a length of 33 mm.
 These large click beetles have a dark brown body.
 Usually they show a puncturation of the pronotum and an evident striation of the elytra, but the species is quite variable, especially in the length and in degree of convexity of the prothorax.
 Its larvae live in the coconut palms.

 Distribution

-This species can be found in Madagascar, Sri Lanka, India and Indochina.
+This species can be found in Madagascar, Réunion, Sri Lanka, India and Indochina.